Extremely Common Home Theater Problems

 Conversely with this doubling over of bass notes, it also leaves dead spots in a room called a null.
 In a null, it makes the bass sound nonexistent in one location because it couples in one spot and remains absent in another.
 How this happens depends on the characteristics of the room.

-This becomes increasingly important the more seating positions you have since it’ll be more likely for the sound to be different for your guests in those spots.
+The need for more than 1 becomes increasingly important the greater the amount of seating positions you have, since the sound will likely be different for your guests in each of those spots.

 I Bought New Speakers But Why Do They Sound Hollow?